mahynski/my_package/docs/index.rst

-.. starlingrt documentation master file, created by sphinx-quickstart on Thu Nov 14 09:34:19 2024.
+.. my_package documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-starlingrt documentation
+my_package documentation
 ========================

 Add your content using ``reStructuredText`` syntax.
 See the